 - This means you need to subtract the total possible compounded interest from your maximum loan amount to know how much you will have available to fund your building works.

 - Refurbishment / renovations loans taken out against an investment property are unregulated (because your own home isn’t at risk).

 - Lenders can be more flexible in the terms they offer: the loan may extend for 18 months or even longer.

 - They may require a smaller deposit = you can borrow more.

-- If you have sufficient cash flow you can opt to pay the interest monthly rather than rolled up, avoiding the added compound cost, and leaving you more funds available from you total loan amount for your building works.
+- If you have sufficient cash flow you can opt to pay the interest monthly rather than rolled up, avoiding the added compound cost, and leaving more funds available to you from the total loan amount for your building works.

 How much can I borrow on a refurbishment mortgage?